TracyGJG/utilities/README.md

 - Pascal case: "ThisIsAnExampleTestCase"
 - Title case: "This Is An EXAMPLE Test-case"
 - Upper case: "THIS_IS AN EXAMPLE TEST-CASE"

 ---

+## Console Table

+### Parameters

+- arr - an array of values, objects or array's of primitives.
+- domNode - (optional) target, defaulted to the document.body.

+### Return Value
+None.

+### Description

+An alternative to the console.table function but generates HTML.

+---